sstelfox/stelfox.net/content/knowledge_base/linux/httpd.md

 Require group demogroup
 ```

-And create a group file '.htgroups' with the following:
+And create a group file `.htgroups` with the following:

 ```
 demogroup: demouser someotheruser